inet-framework/inet-showcases/general/diffserv/doc/index.rst

 .. audio:: VoIP_WithoutQoS_results.wav

-The jaggedness in the received audio is due to the fact that approximately half of the VoIP packets sent by ``voipPhone1`` are dropped by ``DropTailQueue`` in the output interface of the router.
+The jaggedness in the received audio is due to the fact that approximately half of the VoIP packets sent by ``voipPhone1`` are dropped by :ned:`DropTailQueue` in the output interface of the router.

 The delay of the VoIP packets also is very high, approximately 2.5 seconds,